-HEATING LAB I 5CR
+HEATING LAB I

-Teaches students to troubleshoot and repair electric heating and gas-burning appliances.
+Will teach students to competently troubleshoot and repair electric heating and gas-burning appliances.
 Also covers thermal physics and equipment for heating-system analysis and efficiency.
 This is a hands-on class using live projects.

-Prerequisite(s): Must have required hand tools of the trade and be enrolled in Heating I.
+Prerequisite: Must have required hand tools of the trade and be enrolled in Heating I.

-HEATING II 6CR
+HEATING II